DigitalExtinction/Game/docs/src/multiplayer/connector/protocol.md

 sequence for reliable and unreliable packages are independent.
 Each connection / client has independent reliable package numbering.

-Packages can be transmitted in either reliable or non-reliable mode.
-Reliability is signaled by the second highest bit of the flags byte (represented by the mask `0b0100_0000`).
-Packages sent in reliable mode always receive confirmation from the receiving party and are retransmitted multiple times, with the time delay exponentially increasing until a confirmation is obtained.
-Reliably sent packages are automatically deduplicated.
+Packages can be transmitted in several reliability modes as listed below.
+The second and the third bit (represented by the mask `0b0110_0000`) of the flags byte control the reliability.

+* Unreliable (bits `00`) – these packages may be lost, delivered multiple times or delivered out of order with respect to other packages.
+* Unordered (bits `01`) – non-duplicate delivery of these packages is guaranteed.
+There are not guarantees on ordering of these packages with respect to other packages.
+* Semi-ordered (bits `10`) – non-duplicate delivery of these packages is guaranteed.
+The packages are also guaranteed to be delivered after all previously reliably sent packages (id est all unordered and semi-ordered packages sent by the same client before a semi-ordered package are always delivered before the semi-ordered package).

 Packages can be targeted to the server.
-This is signaled by the third highest bit of the flags byte (represented by the mask `0b0010_0000`).
+This is signaled by the fourth highest bit of the flags byte (represented by the mask `0b0001_0000`).
 All other packages are targeted to all other players who joined the same game.

 Package payload comprises the user data intended for delivery.